krzemienski/awesome-from-stars/README.md

 * [Eyevinn/ratings-api](https://github.com/Eyevinn/ratings-api): Example of a simple implementation to build a ratings api on top of Redis
 * [xiph/rav1e](https://github.com/xiph/rav1e): The fastest and safest AV1 encoder.
 * [hello-efficiency-inc/raven-reader](https://github.com/hello-efficiency-inc/raven-reader): 📖 All your articles in one place.
 Beautiful.
+* [ray-project/ray](https://github.com/ray-project/ray): Ray is a unified framework for scaling AI and Python applications.
+Ray consists of a core distributed runtime and a set of AI Libraries for accelerating ML workloads.
 * [avneesh0612/rayli](https://github.com/avneesh0612/rayli): 📸 A command-line tool to generate code images of your local code right away from the terminal
 * [Lakr233/Rayon](https://github.com/Lakr233/Rayon): yet another SSH machine manager
 * [rolandguelle/razer-blade-stealth-linux](https://github.com/rolandguelle/razer-blade-stealth-linux): Install and run Linux on a Razer Blade Stealth (late 2016) and Razer Core.